Chart Color Schemes

 Employment conditions in Erina - Green Point demonstrate exceptional strength compared to most Australian markets

 Erina - Green Point has a skilled workforce with prominent representation in essential services sectors.
-The unemployment rate was 1.9% as of June 2025.
+Its unemployment rate was 1.9% as of June 2025.

-The area has a particular specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
+The area specializes particularly in health care & social assistance, with an employment share of 1.4 times the regional level.
 Conversely, finance & insurance shows lower representation at 3.7% versus the regional average of 7.3%.
-The ratio of 0.7 workers per resident indicates local employment opportunities above the norm.
-Between June 2024 and June 2025, employment increased by 2.3% while labour force grew by 2.7%, causing the unemployment rate to rise by 0.4 percentage points.
+The ratio of 0.7 workers for each resident indicates a level of local employment opportunities above the norm.
+Over the past year, employment increased by 2.3%, while labour force grew by 2.7%, causing unemployment to rise by 0.4 percentage points.
 In Greater Sydney, employment rose by 2.6%, labour force grew by 2.9%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Erina - Green Point's employment mix suggests local growth of approximately 7.0% over five years and 14.4% over ten years, assuming constant population projections for illustrative purposes.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Erina - Green Point.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Erina - Green Point's employment mix suggests local growth of approximately 7.0% over five years and 14.4% over ten years.

 Frequently Asked Questions - Employment